diekhans/gencode-backmap/README.md

 - the transcript_type or transcript_status changes
 - the transcript_name change
 - any tag changes
+- CDS or other sub-features of a transcript change.

 The following ids have to the mapping versions applied
 - `gene_id`